werner33/AdvancedBasicsForWeb/SCSSFeatures.md

 # Variables

+Let's imagine we want to set a background color for our `InfoCard`.
+Lets set a background color of #...

 Just like with any other code, we may have values that are easier to access and remember when they are set to variables.

 Let's start with a simple example: colors.
 We often use the same colors over and over in a project.
 Lets create a variable for one of our colors and see how to use it.